joeg3/myproj/README.md

 # myproj
-Simple repo used for experimentation and learning with git commands.
+Simple repo used for experimentation and learning git commands.